MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/flyout.md

 ### Default Template for FlyoutItems and MenuItems
 Shell uses the following template internally for its default implementation.
 This is a great starting point if all you want to do is make small tweaks to the existing layouts.
-This also demonstrates the Visual Statement Manager features of the flyout items.
+This also demonstrates the Visual State Manager features of the flyout items.
 This same template can also be used for MenuItems

 ```xaml
 <DataTemplate x:Key="FlyoutTemplates">